S The Strings Society

 If you've read this far

 you probably already know whether this is a place where you'd feel at home.
 If it is, you can be part of it in the way that feels right to you.
 You can read.
 Come back from time to time.
-You can send us something for the Fan Wall — a photo, a memory, a detail that matters to you.
+You can send us your voice — a photo, a memory, an answer to one of our prompts, a detail that matters to you.
 Or you can write to us and become part of what we are building.

 We're not looking for professionals.
 We're looking for people who truly listen.